Prathyusha1993/namaste-react-food-order-app/README.md

  * Higher Order components: takes input as components and returns a component */

+ /**
+ * Redux Tool Kit:
+ * when we hit the add button, it dispatches the actions which calls the reducer function which updates the slice of our redux store (written the data)
+ * to read the written data we use selector
+ * install redux/toolkit and reac-redux
+ * build the store
+ * connecct our store to app
+ * cearte slice
+ * dispatch action
+ * selector
+ */

 ## Available Scripts

 In the project directory, you can run: